vacp2p/roadmap/content/dst/ift/dst-conduit-2024q4.md

   - "ift"
 draft: false
-description: "Analysis of the scaling behavior of IFT projects and exploration of how they can gain advantages from large-scale deployments, facilitating cross-project collaboration."
+description: "Analysis of the scaling behavior of IFT projects and exploration of how they can gain advantages from large-scale deployments."
 ---

 `vac:dst:ift:dst-conduit-2024q4`